zacthuku/react-hooks-react-router-nested-routes-v6/README.md

         {userList}
       </main>
   );
-}
+};

+export default Home;
 ```

 Try navigating to one of our user profile routes.
 You should see that profile
 component rendering on the same page as our list of users!
+(It won't look like
+much, at present, since we're only rendering a user's name.
+In a real app,
+you'll like be displaying more information and will make things look a lot
+snazzier using CSS.)

 ## Passing Data via useOutletContext